 Individual counseling is a process in which a counselor facilitates a helping relationship in order to prevent and/or remedy problems, thereby enhancing personal growth.

-If you and your counselor decide that individual counseling through the AUM Counseling Center is the best course of action for you, then you will be given the opportunity to schedule a follow-up appointment.
+If you and your counselor decide that individual counseling through CHPS is the best course of action for you, then you will be given the opportunity to schedule a follow-up appointment.
 Typically, you will meet with your counselor for 50-minute sessions, usually every 1 to 2 weeks for a specified period of time depending on availability and need.

 From the beginning, you will work with your counselor to set goals for your counseling sessions.
 This will give you direction as well as help you to monitor your progress in counseling.
 However, the exact direction of your counseling experience will depend on the issues you bring into counseling, your counselor's perspective, and the goals you set for your work together.